The Sometimes Missing ‘F’ Word: Fauna, Flora, and Funga

 We were thrilled to welcome Peter Buchanan from Manaaki Whenua, Landcare Research as the guest speaker for this season’s Tiritiri Matangi Talk.
 His engaging presentation, “The Sometimes Missing ‘F’ Word: Fauna, Flora, and Funga,” opened our eyes to the often-overlooked world of fungi and its essential role in our ecosystems.
 Around 80 people gathered to hear Peter’s fascinating insights, making it one of our most well-attended and thought-provoking talks to date.

 Peter also discussed lichens, which are not a single organism but a partnership between fungi and algae.
 The fungal structure provides a framework, while the green algae component captures sunlight to create energy.
-Without the fungi, the lichen wouldn’t exist, it’s this partnership that allows them to thrive in harsh and nutrient-poor environments.
+Without the fungus, the lichen wouldn’t exist, it’s this partnership that allows them to thrive in harsh and nutrient-poor environments.

 The talk also touched on parasitic fungi, such as myrtle rust, which arrived in New Zealand from Australia in 2017.
-It has caused widespread damage to native myrtle species like pōhutukawa, ramarama, and mānuka.
-Peter also noted Armillaria, a native fungus that causes root rot and affects commercial crops like kiwifruit.
+It has caused widespread damage to native myrtle species like pōhutukawa, ramarama, and rōhutu.
+Peter also noted Armillaria, a native fungus that causes root rot and sometimes affects commercial crops like kiwifruit.
 These are examples of pathogenic fungi, those that cause disease.
+All our crop plants have their share of plant diseases caused by fungi, bacteria, and/or viruses.
+Like crop plants themselves, most of their pathogens are from overseas.

 Peter highlighted the astonishing fungal diversity in Aotearoa.
 For every one species of vascular plant, there may be up to six fungal species, meaning there are likely tens of thousands of fungi in New Zealand, many yet to be formally described.